Gnosder/Gaming/Modular Systems/Teacher Modular Daily Plan.md

 For the probability lessons bring in dice.

+Build 2 lesson plans for each lesson (the barebones no tech lesson think of Belinger's Precalc, and the lesson you want to teach)

+**The bare bones lessons** Only materials should be my page of notes and their notebooks.
+Do 3 example problems on the board.

+**Supplimental lesson** Every lesson should have at least one video posted online that covers the lesson again.

+Think of a fun probability game lesson.
+Fun games to model that the students can calculate probability in the classroom.

 # Modular Daily Plan

 This is a simple plug and play lesson plan template I can use to help me prep and run lessons.